statiolake/procon-assistant/README.md

-is the same with `outX.txt` when given `inX.txt` as the standard input. the test case is existing all cases by default but you can specify using cases as a parameter. for example, `procon-assistant run 1 3 5` runs testcase 1, 3, 5.
+is the same with `outX.txt` when given `inX.txt` as the standard input. the test case is existing all cases by default but you can specify using cases as a parameter. for example, `procon-assistant run 1 3 5` runs test case 1, 3, 5.
 Of course sample case files needs to exist.

 your program's output is judged and result will be as follows.